ghrahul/CodePad/README.md

 * Doxygen for structure analysis tool
 * MarkDown for documentation
 * Launch4j for creating executable file from jar file
-* Programming languages used - Java, HTML, Javascript, CSS
+* Technoligies used - Java,Swing

 ## Demo